Employee and Labor Relations

-The Talent and Labor Partnership(TLP) staff (formerly Employee and Labor Relations) is available to partner with Administrators and Senior Directors on labor and employee relations issues and organizational change.
+The Employee and Labor Relations (ELR) staff is available to partner with Administrators and Senior Directors on labor and employee relations issues and organizational change.
 We are here to help you navigate the contractual and legal framework of the District's labor contracts and policies and the law.
 We can also identify how to access other resources in the broader Human Resources Department.

-For details on which Senior Manager to contact within our team, click here: TLP Sr. Manager Assignments / Contact Info
+For details on which Senior Manager to contact within our team, click here: ELR Sr. Manager Assignments / Contact Info

 Contract Administration: Provide interpretations of labor contract language and advice on how to accomplish your goals within the framework of labor contracts.